jennzheng12315/budget-flights/README.md

 * Emojis! 🥰

 ## ✏️ Notes
-* The departure/arrival location fields are required.
+* The departure/arrival location fields are required and can accept full location names or airport codes.
 The default currency preference is USD and the default departure/return date is anytime if nothing is entered in those fields.
 * While the web app takes an input for Return Date, it is not used since the API does not handle the information.

 ## 📌 Next Steps